-Two faculty members – Alan Ferber and Chris Potter (’06) – from Steinhardt’s Jazz Studies program in the Department of Music Performing Arts Professions and three Steinhardt alumni – Christopher McClenney (’17), Darcy Proper (’90), and Nancy Whang (’00) – earned six Grammy nominations collectively.
+Three faculty members – Alan Ferber and Chris Potter (’06) from Steinhardt’s Jazz Studies program, and Warren Zanes from the Songwriting program — and three Steinhardt alumni – Christopher McClenney (’17), Darcy Proper (’90), and Nancy Whang (’00) – earned seven Grammy nominations collectively.

 Chris Potter was nominated for Best Improvised Jazz Solo (for “Ilimba”) and Best Jazz Instrumental Album for The Dreamer Is the Dream (ECM).
 The album features Potter on tenor saxophone, soprano saxophone, clarinet, bass, flute, and ilimba.
 The New Yorker called Potter an artist who “employs his considerable technique in service of music rather than spectacle,” noting that his composing develops in texture and atmosphere with every new album.